marsh-circle/civicrm-training-guide/docs/sessions/communications.md

 ### Mass mailing / CiviMail

 Mass or bulk emailing is also known by other terms, like sending newsletters or sending a mail blast, etc. It makes sense to split this in two into

 * mailing list management (covered in some exercises) and
 * creating and sending newsletters

 ### Mailing list management (5)

-There are two key points to get across here
+There are two key points to get across here:

-Groups are the main tool for mailing list management.
-These can be smart groups (e.g. meet up attendees)
+1) Groups are the main tool for mailing list management.
+These can be smart groups (e.g. meet up attendees).

 Ask the class for examples of smart groups that would make sense as mailing lists.
-Make sure the final list contains
+Make sure the final list contains:

 * members
 * people that have attended an event
-* people that have contributed more than a certain amount
+* people that have contributed more than a certain amount.

 Show them the manage groups page where you can create and edit groups: /civicrm/group

 Show them that some but not all groups are mailing lists (so if you are wondering why your group is not showing up, it is probably because it is not a mailing list).

-2) CiviCRM allows people to control their own subscription to groups
+2) CiviCRM allows people to control their own subscription to groups.

 Show people the following page: /civicrm/mailing/subscribe and how this relates to /civicrm/group

 Explain difference between unsubscribe (removed from group) and opt out.
 Indicate that people who have opted out have their On hold status set true as though the email is invalid.

-Explain options for unsubscribe
+Explain options for unsubscribe:

 * links in each email
-* their contact dashboard
+* their contact dashboard.

 ### Creating newsletters (15)

 Demonstrate how to create a mailing by walking through the CiviMail wizard on civicrm.org and creating a mailing to the people that have registered to attend this training and to the trainers.

-A few key points to make sure that you get across
+A few key points to make sure that you get across:

 * Mailings start with groups (might help to create a group and add the students to that group first)
 * Mailings can exclude previous mailings